It’s Bollywood Week so we’re celebrating the spice of India, from my kitchen to yours, with Mango Curry Chicken.

 Every once in a while I like to throw myself a little kitchen challenge to shake things up a bit.
 My Bollywood menu was something of a personal Iron Chef challenge, using the same ingredient — mango — in the appetizer, the entrée and the dessert.

 Let’s face it, I’ll never be on Iron Chef America, not in this lifetime, but I love to take one ingredient (or flavour) and weave it throughout a meal.
-It pushes me to think about a savory ingredient and move it into something sweet or, vice versa.
+It pushes me cuisine skills to take a savoury ingredient and move it into something sweet or, vice versa.

-Mango is so versatile, you can push it from sweet and spicy with a hot mango dip with onion pakoras to start, then move it to savoury and spicy with the Mango Chicken Curry, and finally ending with sweet and cold for dessert with a mango sorbet with candied ginger and a ginger infused rum and spicy pistachios.
+Mango is so versatile, it can go from sweet and spicy with a hot mango dip with onion pakoras to start, then move to savoury and spicy with the Mango Chicken Curry, then ending with sweet and cold for dessert with a mango sorbet with candied ginger and a ginger infused rum and spicy pistachios.